aws-samples/amazon-sagemaker-generativeai/0_model_customization_recipes/README.md

 ##### LoRA (Low-Rank Adaptation)

-LoRA introduces learnable low-rank matrices into selected model layers while keeping the original weights frozen.
+LoRA introduces **learnable low-rank matrices** into selected model layers while keeping the original weights frozen.
 Instead of updating the full weight matrix **W**, LoRA learns a decomposition:

-**Theoretical Basis**
+- Theoretical Basis:
   - Fine-tuning updates often lie in low-dimensional subspaces; therefore, they can be effectively represented using low-rank approximations.
   - Injecting parameter-efficient updates preserves the base model while allowing meaningful adaptation.

-**Practical Characteristics**
+- Practical Characteristics:
-- **Extremely parameter-efficient**, enabling training on smaller GPUs.
+  - Extremely parameter-efficient, enabling training on smaller GPUs.
-- **Minimal memory overhead**, since only low-rank matrices are trained.
+  - Minimal memory overhead, since only low-rank matrices are trained.
-- **Fast iteration cycles**, making it suitable for experimentation.
+  - Fast iteration cycles, making it suitable for experimentation.
-- **Supports multiple adapters**, allowing one base model to serve many domains.
+  - Supports multiple adapters, allowing one base model to serve many domains.

-**Ideal Use Cases**
+- Ideal Use Cases:
   - Instruction-following tasks
   - Lightweight domain adaptation
   - Scenarios requiring rapid prototyping or memory-constrained deployment
   - Multi-adapter or multi-tenant workflows

 ##### Spectrum Training (Selective Parameter Fine-Tuning)

-Spectrum Training selectively unfreezes specific parts of the model—such as attention blocks, MLP modules, embeddings, or normalization layers—based on configurable patterns.
+Spectrum Training **selectively unfreezes** specific parts of the model—such as attention blocks, MLP modules, embeddings, or normalization layers—based on configurable patterns.
 It provides a controlled middle ground between LoRA and full end-to-end training.

-**Theoretical Basis**
+- Theoretical Basis:
   - Different tasks rely on different anatomical components of the model; unfreezing only the most relevant submodules allows targeted representational shifts.
   - Selective adaptation captures most of the benefit of full fine-tuning without redundant updates to unrelated layers.

-**Practical Characteristics**
+- Practical Characteristics:
-- **Higher capacity than LoRA**, enabling deeper task specialization.
+  - Higher capacity than LoRA, enabling deeper task specialization.
-- **Lower computational cost than full fine-tuning** because only a subset of parameters is updated.
+  - Lower computational cost than full fine-tuning because only a subset of parameters is updated.
-- **Fine-grained flexibility**, useful for ablation studies or principled adaptation strategies.
+  - Fine-grained flexibility, useful for ablation studies or principled adaptation strategies.

-**Ideal Use Cases**
+- Ideal Use Cases:
   - Tasks where LoRA underperforms but full fine-tuning is unnecessary or too expensive
   - Domains requiring moderate representational shifts
   - Scenarios where experts can identify the most task-relevant layers

 ##### Full Fine-Tuning (End-to-End Parameter Updates)

 Full fine-tuning trains **all** parameters of the LLM, allowing the model to completely reorganize internal representations.
 This provides maximum expressive power at the cost of high computational and memory requirements.

-**Theoretical Basis**
+- Theoretical Basis:
   - End-to-end training enables the model to align all layers to new distributions, making it suitable for domains that diverge significantly from pre-training corpora.
   - Full adaptation is sometimes necessary when the task requires deep architectural-level changes in reasoning pathways or language style.

-**Practical Characteristics**
+- Practical Characteristics:
-- **Highest performance potential**, especially for specialized or heavily domain-shifted tasks.
+  - Highest performance potential, especially for specialized or heavily domain-shifted tasks.
-- **Significant resource requirements**, including high-end multi-GPU or distributed training setups.
+  - Significant resource requirements, including high-end multi-GPU or distributed training setups.
-- **Ideal for mission-critical workloads** with strict accuracy requirements.
+  - Ideal for mission-critical workloads with strict accuracy requirements.

-**Ideal Use Cases**
+- Ideal Use Cases:
   - Biomedical, legal, scientific, or financial domains with unique linguistic structure
   - Complex reasoning applications requiring deep model re-alignment
   - Workloads with sufficient GPU capacity where peak performance is essential

 #### Comparing the Three SFT Approaches